ISAITB/docs-tdl/source/constructs/index.rst

     @invert | no | A boolean flag determining whether the step's result should be inverted (default is "false").
 Setting to "true" will expect a communication failure to complete the step as a success.
     @level | no | The severity level to be considered when this step fails.
 Can be set to ``ERROR`` (the default) or ``WARNING``, or be defined dynamically via :ref:`variable reference<test-case-referring-to-variables>`.
 See :ref:`tdl-steps-common-level` for further details.
     @reply | no | A boolean flag indicating that this communication should be presented as a reply (default is "false").
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
-    @skipped | no | A boolean value or variable reference (default being "false") which will result in the step being skipped if "true" See also :ref:`tdl-steps-common-skipped`.
+    @skipped | no | A boolean value or variable reference (default being "false") which will result in the step being skipped if "true".
+See also :ref:`tdl-steps-common-skipped`.
     @stopOnError | no, A boolean flag determining whether the test session should end if this step fails (default is "false").
 See also :ref:`tdl-steps-common-stoponerror`.
     @to | no | The ID of the actor (defaulting to the non-SUT actor if one is defined) that will be receiving the message (see :ref:`test-case-actors`).
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @txnid | no | The ID of the transaction this ``listen`` belongs to.
 If not specified (for non-transactional messaging) the ``handler`` attribute is required.